wso2/k8s-api-operator/scenarios/scenario-12/README.md

 ## Scenario 12 - Apply distributed rate-limiting to managed API in Kubernetes cluster
 - This scenario describes how to apply distributed rate-limiting to a managed API in Kubernetes cluster
-- Distributed rate limiting is required to handle throttling when there there is more than 1 gateway per API (i.e. when the number of replicas is greater than 1)
+- Distributed rate limiting is required to handle throttling when there is more than 1 microgateway per API (i.e. when the number of replicas is greater than 1)
 - First, we will deploy a rate-limiting custom resource which contains the policy ( 4 requests per minute)
 - Then the created rate-limiting policy/CR will be referred in the swagger definition of the API
 - Petstore service will be exposed as a managed API with ratelimiting in the Kubernetes cluster with 2 gateway replicas